mikaelabaluyot/mikaelabaluyot/README.md

-- 👋 Hi, I’m @mikaelabaluyot
+- 👋 Hi, I’m Mikaela
-- 👀 I’m interested in learning
+- 👀 I’m interest in learning more about Python to deepen my knowledge on it.
-- 🌱 I’m currently learning CSS and HTML
+- 🌱 I’m currently doing my first year of Bachelors in Information Technology

 <!---